persapiens/Course/Project/Pipeline2.md

 ##### Checkpoint

-There will be two checkpoints where you will be required to report interim progress (CHECKPOINT.md).
+There will be one checkpoints where you will be required to report interim progress (CHECKPOINT.md).

-* Checkpoint 1 due: 2/19
+* Checkpoint 1 due: 3/18th
-* Checkpoint 2 due: 2/26

 Document your current progress and team contributions.
 Note work you have completed and what work will be done next.
 You may find it useful to take screenshots of your GitHub Projects.